 Watch your posture when standing or seated…head up, shoulders back, chest out…carry yourself tall.

+Do not slouch.
 It makes you look small and weak.

 When sitting, rest you hands comfortably in your lap, fingers crossed.